Nasir Uddin (anthropologist): Ethnography is a "joint product"

-Uddin published an article titled "Decolonising ethnography in the field: an anthropological account]" in the International Journal of Social Research Methodology where he articulated a theoretical proposition as ethnography is a "joint product".
+Uddin published an article titled "Decolonising Ethnography in the Field: An Anthropological Account" in the International Journal of Social Research Methodology where he articulated a theoretical proposition that ethnography is a "joint product".
 Uddin wrote, 'Colonialism does not end with the withdrawal of colony from occupied territories but it exists across time.
 There is a constant dialogue between colonial domination and post-colonial transformation both in principle and practice.
-Doing ethnographic fieldwork therefore involves justifiable positioning of researcher in the interface between subjectivity and objectivity whilst ethnography itself is struggling with the question of representation in connection with the colonial tradition of imaging anthropological object as 'uncivilised others'.
-There is an overdue need of decolonising ethnography since Malinowski's field dairy was published.
+Doing ethnographic fieldwork therefore involves justifiable positioning of a researcher in the interface between subjectivity and objectivity whilst ethnography itself is struggling with the question of representation in connection with the colonial tradition of imaging anthropological objects as 'uncivilised others'.
+There has been an overdue need for decolonising ethnography since Malinowski's field diary was published.
 However, an ethnographer still encounters colonial ideology in the field in making meaning of ethnographic data.
 How does an ethnographer encounter colonial inheritance in the field?
 How does s/he position herself/himself in the context of ethnographer's supremacy in object's world?'.
 All these questions could be answered if ethnography could become a "joint product" where the researcher and the people studied are equally reflected, represented with sensible position, and voiced reciprocally.
-Soon after the article was published, Uddin's theoretical proposition 'ethnography is a joint product' received wider academic attention in social sciences particularly in Anthropology across the world.
+Soon after the article was published, Uddin's theoretical proposition 'ethnography is a joint product' received wider academic attention in social sciences, particularly in anthropology across the world.

 Many faces of the state

-Anthropology of the state has grown up as an emerging field of research in Anthropology during the last three decades.
+Anthropology of the state has grown up as an emerging field of research in anthropology during the last three decades.
 In classical anthropology, political organisations and political systems in stateless societies constituted the major field of investigation, rather than the idea of the state.
 British social anthropology in particular paid attention to how political organizations and political systems used to function in African society without even the concept of what we now call the state.
 Since the late 1990s, anthropological understanding of the state has increasingly grown up under a specialized field of study providing perspectives from the margins of society.
 During the last three decades, anthropology of the state has come up with a very strong field of study where many scholars have contributed to building theories with their own ethnographic works from across the world.
 Uddin with his colleague Eva Gergarz has published an article titled "The Many Faces of the State: Living in Peace and Conflict in the Chittagong Hill Tracts, Bangladesh" in Conflict and Society: Advances in Research which has contributed a new theoretical framework to understand state from the margin phrasing "The Many Faces of the State".
 Uddin and Gerharz have argued that the state has many faces which become functional in dealing with the people who (re)define the many faces of the state amidst their everyday lived experience.
-Uddin and Gerhaz's theory is widely known as "state has many faces" in the anthropology of the state and the margins.
+Uddin and Gerhaz's theory is widely cited as the "state has many faces" in the anthropology of the state and the margins.